Learn about the UK's highest yielding property investment in this informative guide

 Commercial property is valued at £883 billion, and is recognised as the top global destination for the sector’s private investors (Knight Frank).

-It represents a higher-yielding alternative to residential housing, with a shallower entry point that allows for portfolio diversification.
+It represents a higher-yielding investment alternative to residential housing, with a shallower entry point that allows for portfolio diversification.

 UK real estate is hugely popular with foreign investors, who account for 28% of residential property investments.
 They also make up 16% of commercial property investment activity, with a third of this taking place outside London.